talhakum/Leave-Claim-Form/README.md

 # Leave-Claim-Form
-I developed the program which automatically gets permission if there is any right to leave.
+I developed the program which enables personnel to get permission if there is any right to leave and practiced on SOAP and RESTful Web Services.